bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 You can disable this toggle any time:

-* in your Build's `APPS & ARTIFACTS`, move the toggle to the left or
+* move the toggle to the left in your Build's `APPS & ARTIFACTS` or
-* in the Step, set the step input field to `false` value
+* set the step input field to `false` value in the Step

 {% include message_box.html type="warning" title="Who can receive the app after disabling?" content="
 If you disable this function for the app, then only your app's team members will be able to install the app from Bitrise!
 Additionally, the `Notify: Emails` option will be ignored and the `Notify: User Roles` users will receive the build's URL instead of the public page's URL!